 Each rezoning is begun when the person wishing the land use change applies to the Planning and Development Department for the change.
 A report is brought to Council by that Department recommending that the application be approved or denied; if the Department recommends that the application be approved, a zoning amendment bylaw is drafted and placed on a Council agenda.
 After that bylaw gets first two readings, a public hearing is scheduled.

 Public hearings are generally held as part of a regular Monday-night Council meeting, but are sometimes scheduled for other times or places if Council and Administration feel there are good reasons for doing so.
 The public hearing generally is the first or second item at the meeting, after adoption of the agenda.

 The process for holding a hearing is as follows:

 - The Mayor adjourns the regular meeting of Council and opens the Public Hearing.

 - The Mayor asks the Corporate Officer to read into the record any items of correspondence received regarding the issue before Council.

-- The Mayor asks the Director of Development Services for further information, and Council has the opportunity to ask questions of the Director.
+- The Mayor asks the Director of Planning and Development for further information, and Council has the opportunity to ask questions of the Director.

 - The Mayor then gives the applicant an opportunity to address Council; Council may ask questions of the applicant at this time.